 Labor Market Strength and Declining Community College Enrollment (2025)

-Abstract - Declining U.S. college enrollments have triggered questions about the health of the postsecondary sector.
+Abstract - Declining U.S. college enrollments over the past 15 years have triggered questions about the health of the postsecondary sector.
 Using institution-level data, we make four points.
 First, such declines are driven not by the four-year sector but by two-year community colleges, which have apparently shrunk by over 30% since the peak of the Great Recession.
 Second, over one-third of this apparent decline is an artifact of some community colleges being reclassified as offering four-year degrees.
-Third, pre-Great Recession data shows a 1 percentage point increase in the local unemployment rate reduces first-time community college enrollment by 2 percent, suggesting many students are on the margin between community college and job opportunities.
+Third, pre-Great Recession data shows a 1 percentage point increase in the local unemployment rate increases first-time community college enrollment by 2 percent, suggesting many students are on the margin between community college and job opportunities.
 For-profit college enrollments are similarly countercyclical, while public and private four-year college enrollments appear acyclical.
 Our estimates suggest that strengthening labor markets explain about 60% of the post-Great Recession decline in first-time community college enrollment.
-Fourth, the marginal missing community college student appears unlikely to have completed a degree.
-Though declining community college enrollments are a challenge for postsecondary institutions, it is less clear whether they signal a problem for the marginal student.
+Fourth, students whose enrollment decisions are most sensitive to labor market conditions appear unlikely to have completed a degree.
+Though declining community college enrollments are a challenge for postsecondary institutions, it is less clear whether they signal a problem for students on the margin of enrollment.

 Academic version - Working paper